Planning

 Start Early

 The test-taking requirements for today's beleaguered teens are daunting; students who don’t plan carefully run the risk of being buried in an avalanche of high-stakes tests in the spring of their junior year.
 Here's what happens all too often.
 A junior takes the PSAT without any preparation, regarding it as simply a "practice SAT."
-Then she doesn't receive her scores until December, which gives her just a few months to prepare for the May or June SAT tests – which happen to fall at the same time as Advanced Placement tests and right before course finals.
+Then, if her scores are not where she'd like them to be, she has just a few months to prepare for the May or June SAT tests – which happen to fall at the same time as Advanced Placement tests and right before course finals.
 In the midst of all this testing, the odds that she will find time to thoroughly prepare for the SAT are slim.
 Consequently, many students find that their spring SAT scores are disappointing.
 If they want to submit scores to colleges, they will need to prepare again in the summer and retest in the fall.
 This isn't a disaster, but in a best case scenario, the summer after junior year should be spent working on the Common Application (and other applications) and writing drafts of required essays.

 How Can This Situation Be Avoided?